jxcore/jxcore/doc/Android_Compile.md

 JXcore is ready for `Android OS`.
-In this tutorial, we will give you step-by-step instruction on how to compile JXcore for Android target.
+On this tutorial, we will give you step-by-step instruction on how to compile JXcore for Android target.

 First, you need `Android NDK`.
 You can download the latest NDK from [here](https://developer.android.com/tools/sdk/ndk/index.html)

-Assuming you have extracted the `Android NDK` into `~/androidNDK` folder, next step is to use our prebuilt script file to create Android toolchains before the compilation process.
+Assuming you have already extracted `Android NDK` into `~/androidNDK` folder, next step is to use our prebuilt script file to create Android toolchains before the compilation process.

 Go to root folder of jxcore project and;
 ```bash